 JIT (just in time) for Mother’s Day, we’re spotlighting Helmsie, a Georgia-based lifestyle brand that offers “nostalgic and Southern goods for momma and babe.”

-Helmsie is the dream child of Sarah Howell (MS ’10) and her BFF Karla Pruitt, a licensed wallpaper, fabric and greeting card designer.
+Helmsie is the dream child of Sarah Howell (MS ’10), who graduated from UGA’s College of Agricultural & Environmental Sciences with a degree in biological engineering, and her BFF Karla Pruitt, a licensed wallpaper, fabric and greeting card designer.
 The pair was interested in merging the South’s “rich, timeless culture” with the “renewed interest of uniquely Southern design.”

 Today, their business focuses on being well-designed, yet functional–all in an effort to serve today’s “style-conscious momma.”
 They pride themselves on producing goods that will “add a little whimsy and joy to your day-to-day.”
 Here are just a few of the products available at helmsiebaby.com/shop: